JustinBilleci/learning-progress/README.md

 *March 11th, 2024*

 Sixteenth Log: Excited to start the REACT course later today, that repository will be up later today as well.
 I am suuuuuuper excited to get the ball rolling on that and I have all week to code so I'm hoping to have a NEXT.JS course completed by the end of the week as well.
+UPDATE: Didn't create the REACT repo yet, that will be tomorrow.
+Finished JS course.
 If you're reading this have a great day/night!